 - Fabric (such as wool)

-TriggersTriggers that are associated with the onset of symptoms are typically environmental.
+TriggersTriggers that are associated with the onset of symptoms of asthma are typically due to environmental reasons.
 Some of them are:

 - Viral infections

 - Sudden changes in climate (intense cold, humidity, or snow)